zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 teach the commandment; Brahman!
 Please help; Brahman!
 Please be merciful."
 Brahman!
 Please teach the commandment.
 "The compassionate person", The compassionate, the sympathizer, the protector, the funder, the compassionate."
-For the Brahmin!
+Brahmin!
 The compassionate person asks you to teach.

+---
+checkpoint
+---

 "I can get away from the Dhamma that I can know": "Away from the Dhamma is called immortality, Nibbana, that is the cessation of all actions, the cessation